lincolnquick/FitAssist-AI/README.md

 # FitAssist AI

-**FitAssist AI** is a predictive weight forecasting and personalized goal planning assistant.
-It uses AI techniques to analyze health data exported from Apple Health and predict future weight trends.
-The system adjusts for metabolic adaptation—such as reduced non-exercise activity thermogenesis (NEAT), decreased thermic effect of food (TEF), and improved exercise efficiency—and recommends actionable strategies for reaching user-defined goals in a safe and realistic manner.
+**FitAssist AI** is a predictive health forecasting system powered by AI techniques.
+It analyzes Apple Health export data to visualize trends, forecast future metrics like weight or TDEE, and identify meaningful correlations between calorie balance, activity, and body composition.
+The system supports user-driven forecasting of any supported metric and logs predictions to a session file for review.

 This project is developed as part of the **CSC510: Foundations of Artificial Intelligence** portfolio at **Colorado State University Global**.